 This course will provide participants with an understanding of the various aspects of writing, the establishment of a common language for teaching and assessing student writing, and a practical prescription for effectively teaching the tools of self-assessment.
 Writing is not solely the responsibility of K-6 or Language Arts educators.
 Rather, it is the responsibility of all educators including those in the upper-level grades.
 Writing should be an integral part of all instruction, no matter the content area, as it is necessary in almost every subject area.
-This course will provide participants with strategies and skills to be more effective teachers of writing so that their students can succeed not just in their classes but also in later schooling and their careers.
+This course will provide participants with effective skills and strategies to teach writing so that their students can succeed not just in their classes, but also in later schooling and in their careers.

 Carlow University ED 601 • Madonna University EDU 5830.30 • Notre Dame College ED 628 A • The College of Saint Rose EDT 666

 The required text for this class is Teach Writing Well: How to Assess Writing, Invigorate Instruction, and Rethink Revision by Ruth Culham.

 Graduate participants earn 3 semester hours of graduate credit and will receive a transcript from one of our partner institutions below.
 Professional development participants will receive a certificate of completion for 45 hours of professional developments credit for face-to-face classes and 60 hours of professional development credit for online classes.

 Introduction: Writing Across the Curriculum

 Session 1: Introduction to the Writing Process: 5 Steps

 Session 4: More Ambitious Public Writing Projects

 Session 5: Assessing Student Writing

 Session 9: Creating Even More Writing Opportunities